 A career ladder model is incorporated into the Associate in Science degree in Nursing program to provide students with an opportunity to acquire skills to become a nurse aide as well as obtain training and licensure to become a practical nurse and a registered nurse.

 After completing the first semester of the ADN program, students acquire skills to become a nurse aide (without the benefit of certification) in the acute setting.
 Students interested in obtaining certification as a nurse aide in the long-term care setting should apply and be accepted to enroll in the NURS 9 – Long-Term Care Nurse Aide course.
-After the third semester of the Nursing Consortium Curriculum within the ADN program, students are eligible to take the National Council of Licensure Examination for practical nurses (NCLEX-PN) examination to become licensed practical nurses.
+Previously, after completing the third semester within the ADN program, students were eligible to take the National Council of Licensure Examination for practical nurses (NCLEX-PN) examination to become licensed practical nurses.
 Effective immediately, the Hawai’i State Board of Nursing is no longer permitting applications for nursing licensure without first completing a nursing education credential.
 Hence, the NCLEX-PN option after the ADN third semester is on hold indefinitely.
 The Associate in Science Degree in Nursing Program prepares graduates for the National Council for Licensure Examination for registered nurses (NCLEX-RN) examination and to perform as entry-level registered nurses.

 Potential Careers and Employers

 Registered Nurses work in hospitals, clinics, long-term care nursing homes, home setting, schools and community health settings.